robgetschmann/Mutt/README.md

   emails.
 These are integrated with [_GnuPG_](https://gnupg.org/).
 These are split out from the general _mutt-settings_ file simply because there are quite a few configurables here.

+* **_bin/abook-update_**

+  This script will download the addresses from a configured LDAP server and output the entries in [_abook](http://abook.sourceforge.net/) format.
+  The mutt query command can then directly reference abook for address look-ups.
+This is a static operation.
+The mutt query command could be modified to make this dynamic but it was rather slow for the look-up so I decided to go with a static method for address book generation.